What is ‘governance as a service’?

 Hi, I’m Richard and I work at the FSA, helping to deliver food we can trust.
 I am responsible for our project delivery teams and for much of our corporate governance.

 I’ve experienced governance from different perspectives over my career and written about why I see governance as a service.
-This post is a case study about changing bits of corporate governance in the FSA so that the service better meets the needs of the people who use it.
+This post is a case study about changing corporate governance in the FSA so that the service better meets the needs of the people who use it.

 The environment matters